SuperOfficeDocs/superoffice-docs/docs/onsite-setup/service/install-manually.md

 From SuperOffice 8.1 both SuperOffice Web and Service must run on the same root domain.
 It will be easier to create Application Routing Routing rules (ARR) if you do the manual installation and place Service in a sub application.

-Installing SuperOffice Sales web client and Service on the same domain under different applications requires some manual steps for Service.
+Installing SuperOffice Web client and Service on the same domain under different applications requires some manual steps for Service.

 ## Install Service